Q:I have a contractor performing work on my property. Will the City pick up debris associated with his work?

 Q:I live in an apartment and don’t have my own containers.
 How do I recycle?

 A: Talk to your apartment manager.
-When you moved into your apartment, you should have received instructions on your building's recycling program.
+When you moved into your apartment, you should have received instructions on whether your building offers a recycling program.
+If one is not offered, you are free to take your recyclables to the Harvey County Transfer Station, 3205 SW.
+24th St.

 Q:What happens to the recyclables after they are collected?